wi2trier/cbrkit/README.md

 ## Retain

 The retain phase decides whether and how to integrate new cases into the casebase.
-The `cbrkit.retain` module provides utility functions for this purpose.
-You build a retain pipeline by specifying an assessment function and a storage function:
+Build a retain pipeline from an assessment function and a storage function:

 ```python
 retainer = cbrkit.retain.build(